How to report abuse or content to eSafety

 If you are hearing or speech impaired, please visit the National Relay Service or call 133 677 for TTY and voice calls (for the cost of a local call).

 What happens next

 We aim to remove child sexual abuse material within two business days.
-We investigate complaints of illegal and restricted online content as quickly as possible, but child sexual exploitation material is usually our priority.
+We investigate reports of illegal and restricted online content as quickly as possible, but child sexual exploitation material is usually our priority.

-When we have completed our assessment of your complaint, we will notify you of our approach using the email address you supplied.
+When we have completed our assessment of your report, we will notify you of our approach using the email address you supplied.
 We will also notify you if we decide not to investigate your report.